Psychogenic Halitosis

 Characteristics of Psychogenic Halitosis

 Having subjective bad breath with psychogenic causes is a complex situation and it is not easy to diagnose.
 However, this form also has some hints.
 Such patients use two patterns: either since they know themselves or since childhood, they say that their mouth stinks.
-Moreover, they do not actually feel this smell themselves.
+Moreover, they do not feel this smell themselves.
 But there is no one else who can feel their bad breath.
-For these people, especially the most effective zinc compounds-containing oral care products such as mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.), toothpaste (eg, TheraBreath Plus Fresh Breath, Crest Pro-Health Advanced Deep Clean, etc.) or chewing gum (eg, TheraBreath Fresh Breath, CB12 Boost Sugar Free, etc.) can really work.
+For these people, especially the most effective zinc compounds-containing oral care products such as mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.), toothpaste (eg, TheraBreath Fresh Breath, etc.) or chewing gum (eg, CB12 Boost Sugar Free, etc.) can work.

 Diagnosis and Treatment of Psychogenic Halitosis